Is Watching the News Making Your Anxiety Worse? Tips for Staying Informed and Managing Anxiety

 Why Can’t I Stop Watching the News?

-We are living with unprecedented levels of uncertainty right now.
-How long will the current restrictions last?
-When we will be able to see friends and family again?
+We are living with unprecedented levels of uncertainty.
+How long will it last?
+When will we be able to see friends and family again?
 Will the economy recover?
 How do we keep ourselves and our loved ones safe?

 When uncertainty is high, it can cause anxiety.
 One way we cope with this anxiety is by seeking as much information as possible.
-Our brains crave certainty in order to feel more in control of our lives.
-For example, many of us feel like it would be easier to cope if we just knew when the COVID-19 pandemic would be over.
-On top of the urge to stay informed, many of us have had our normal routines completely disrupted and have more time than usual to watch or read the news.
+Our brains crave certainty to feel more in control of our lives.
+For example, many of us feel like it would be easier to cope if we just knew when life would return to “normal.”
+On top of the urge to stay informed, many of us have had our usual routines disrupted and may find ourselves with more time to watch or read the news.

 Is Watching the News Making My Anxiety Worse?

-When we try to feel more in control of our lives by seeking certainty during an uncertain time, it actually makes our anxiety worse.
-Watching the news throughout the day or repeatedly checking our social media feeds for the latest updates may be comforting in the moment because it feels like we are taking steps to remain informed, which in turn reduces our anxiety.
+When we try to feel more in control of our lives by seeking certainty during uncertain times, it actually makes our anxiety worse.
+Watching the news throughout the day or repeatedly checking social media feeds for the latest updates may feel comforting in the moment because it gives us the sense that we are doing something to stay informed, which can briefly reduce anxiety.
 Unfortunately, this effect is short-lived.

-Staying glued to the news actually increases our anxiety in the long-term because it contributes to the false belief that if we have enough information, we can remain in control.
-In other words, the more we seek certainty over what will happen in the future, the more anxious we will feel because it is simply not possible to be certain about how long the current coronavirus crisis will last, what the world will look like afterwards, and so on.
+Staying glued to the news can increase our anxiety in the long term because it contributes to the false belief that if we just gather enough information, we can stay in control.
+In reality, the more we seek certainty about the future, the more anxious we feel because it is simply not possible to predict exactly what will happen or when uncertainty will resolve.

-The best way to deal with this uncertainty is to practice acceptance of what is beyond our control and to refocus our attention on things we can control.
-For example, although we cannot control how long the COVID-19 pandemic lasts, we can take steps to minimize exposure to the coronavirus by practicing physical distancing, washing our hands frequently, and not touching our faces.
-We can also support our general well-being by doing our best to get enough sleep, eating regularly and staying hydrated, trying to find time to move our bodies, and connecting virtually with loved ones.
+The best way to deal with this uncertainty is to practice acceptance of what is beyond our control and to refocus our attention on the things we can control.
+For example, while we cannot control the timing of major events in the world, we can support our own well-being by getting enough sleep, eating regularly and staying hydrated, moving our bodies, and connecting with loved ones in ways that are available to us.

 How Can I Stay Informed?

-As our understanding of the current pandemic is continuing to evolve, so do the recommendations for how to stay safe.
 It is natural to worry about missing an important announcement or update, which contributes to the urge to check for new headlines multiple times a day.
-However, as we discussed earlier, this type of repetitive checking only makes our anxiety worse.
+However, as we discussed earlier, this type of repetitive checking only makes anxiety worse.

-Instead, try these tips to stay informed without making your anxiety worse:
+Instead, try these tips to stay informed without increasing anxiety:

-2. Be selective about where you get your news and stick to trusted sources of information, like the WHO and the CDC.
+2. Be selective about where you get your news and stick to trusted sources of information.

 3. Set boundaries around news consumption by limiting how often you check for new developments.
-For example, you can bookmark the above websites and briefly check them once a day for any new updates.
+For example, check a reliable source once a day for any meaningful updates.

-5. Remind yourself that it’s normal and natural to be feeling anxious and worried right now.
-Do your best to practice acceptance of whatever emotion you’re feeling in the moment and remember that the emotion will dissipate with time.
+5. Remind yourself that it is normal and natural to feel anxious in uncertain times.
+Practice acceptance of whatever emotion you are feeling in the moment and remember that it will pass with time.

 Jacqueline Bullis, PhD